The Fantastic FourA team of four scientists and pilots who were caught up in a cosmic anomaly and given strange powers as a result of the exposure.

 - Evil Counterpart: To the three male leads.

-- Doom's mutation disfigures him, but gives him a indestructible body like Ben.
+- Doom's mutation disfigures him, but gives him an indestructible body like Ben.

 - A God Am I: He already thought highly of himself, but his ego grows immensely once he obtains his powers.

-- Green-Eyed Monster: Deeply resents Reed for being smarter than him.
-And for "stealing" Sue.
+- Green-Eyed Monster: Not only is he literally green-eyed, but he deeply resents Reed for being smarter than him, and later for "stealing" Sue.

-- If I Can't Have You...: Seeing Reed and Sue rekindling their relationship, he has no problems killing her along with the rest of the team.
-More so when Sue attacks back.
+- If I Can't Have You : After seeing Reed and Sue rekindling their relationship, he has no problems killing her along with the rest of the team.
+More so when Sue fights back.

 - Psycho Electro: Victor becomes much more psychotic once he gains his electric powers.

 - The Rival: With Reed, being eager to shove his financial success in Reed's face.
-In fact, the only reason he's dating Susan is to rub it on Reed's face.
+In fact, the only reason he's dating Susan is to rub it in Reed's face.

 - Wrong Guy First: Sue is dating him at the beginning of the duology.